Tag: Free speech

 Why do Marxists defend religion?

 That’s illiterate.
-“Religious discrimination” is somehow related to Nazism, and then it turns out to be a matter of racism, but then whoops it’s … Read the rest
+“Religious discrimination” is somehow related to Nazism, and then it turns out to be a matter of racism, but then whoops it’s back to religion again – and all the wheels fall off with a resounding clatter.

 The LSESU Atheist, Secularist and Humanist Society issued a statement yesterday.